kkinnear/zprint/README.md

 In particular, try it on your specs!

+Note that the formatting of the pairs in a constant pair is controlled by the `:pair` configuration (just like the pairs in a `cond`, `assoc`, and any function style with "pair" in the name).

 #### :constant-pair-min <text style="color:#A4A4A4;"><small>4</small></text>

 An integer specifying the minimum number of required elements capable of being